netherphp/standards/README.md

 their value cannot be detemrined at declaration time, then they should be initialized as NULL until then.

-This includes, and even specifically is targeting, any variables you would normally invent on the fly in `for` or `foreach` loops.
+This includes, and even specifically is targeting, any variables that would normally be invented on the fly in `for` or `foreach` loops, `catch`, etc.

 ```php
 <?php